CodeIncHQ/Mailer/README.md

 # Mailer library

+:warning: The version 2 of this library is not compatible with the version 1.
 The code is now splitted in different repositories for different mailers.

-This package provides the basic classes used by the mailers :
+This package provides the basic classes used by the following mailers:
 * [AWS SES mailer](https://github.com/CodeIncHQ/AwsSesMailer)
 * [SendGrid mailer](https://github.com/CodeIncHQ/SendGridMailer)
 * [SMTP mailer](https://github.com/CodeIncHQ/SmtpMailer) (based on [PHPMailer](https://github.com/PHPMailer/PHPMailer))